ibexa/documentation-developer/docs/guide/data_migration.md

 ### value

-The `value` parameter, together with `match-property`, filters the Repository content that the command exports.
+The optional `value` parameter, together with `match-property`, filters the Repository content that the command exports.
 `value` defines which values of the `match-property` should be included in the export.

 For example, to export only Article Content items, use the `content_type_identifier` match property with `article` as the value: